 Founded in 1923, Texas Orange Jackets (OJs) is one of the oldest honorary service organizations on campus with a membership of women and nonbinary folks dedicated to upholding the tenets of service, leadership, scholarship, and community.
 We are a service organization that serves as official hosts of the University of Texas at Austin.
-All members of OJs dedicate themselves to upholding the four Orange Jackets tenets: scholarship, leadership, service, and community.
 Orange Jackets membership devotes itself to serving the university, Austin community, and supporting individual members’ initiatives.
 We spend countless hours volunteering at The Settlement Home for Children, our primary philanthropy for over two decades.

 Service is a central part of being an OJ.
 Members exhibit a dedication to serving their community within and outside of the organization.
 New members participate in a year-long initiation process in which they construct a unique service project.
-Additionally, all members participate in serving The Settlement Home and volunteer at Lady Bird Johnson Wildflower Center.
+Additionally, all members participate in serving The Settlement Home.

 Leadership is exhibited by all members in various capacities.
 Members are encouraged to attend and support others’ organizational events.
 Fundamentally, OJs help each other lead by providing encouraging environments to foster growth and enable other members to see their potential.

 Scholarship takes many forms for OJs.
 From attending tours to learn more about UT to attending poetry readings together, members have many opportunities to engage with each other and with people throughout Austin.
 Some memorable scholarship circles from the past year include discussing social media’s impact on mental health, the Women’s March, and education in the US.

 Community that, as the foundational tenet, builds unwavering solidarity alongside all movements committed to change for the common good.